Concepts

 -

-Harbor is a Container registry that allows you to store your container images or Helm charts directly in the cluster.
-It performs vulnerability scans on your images and can digitally sign them.
-Harbor also allows synchronization with other registries. (https://goharbor.io/)
+Harbor is a Container registry that allows you to store your container images or Helm charts directly within the cluster.
+It performs vulnerability scanning on your images and can digitally sign them.
+Harbor also supports synchronization with other registries. (https://goharbor.io/)

 -

-OpenCost (https://github.com/opencost/opencost) is a cost management (Finops) tool for Kubernetes.
-It allows you to closely track Kubernetes resource consumption and perform chargeback by project/namespace.
+OpenCost (https://github.com/opencost/opencost) is a cost management (FinOps) tool for Kubernetes.
+It allows you to closely track Kubernetes resource consumption and perform cost allocation/showback by project/namespace.

 -

-- Kyverno (https://kyverno.io/) is a Kubernetes admission controller that enables policy enforcement.
+- Kyverno (https://kyverno.io/) is an admission controller for Kubernetes that enables policy enforcement.
 It is an essential tool for governance and security in Kubernetes.

 - Capsule (https://projectcapsule.dev/) is a permission management tool that simplifies rights management in Kubernetes.
-It introduces the concept of a tenant, which allows centralizing and delegating permissions across multiple namespaces.
-Through Capsule, users of the Managed Kubernetes platform therefore have restricted rights limited to their own namespaces.
+It introduces the concept of a tenant, allowing centralized and delegated permissions across multiple namespaces.
+Through Capsule, users of the Managed Kubernetes platform are granted permissions restricted to their own namespaces only.

 -